google/filament/README.md

 ### AAR

+Before you attempt to build the AAR, make sure you've compiled and installed the native libraries as explained in the sections above.
+You must have the following ABIs built in `out/android-release/filament/lib/`:

+- `arm64-v8a`
+- `armeabi-v7a`
+- `x86_64`
+- `x86`

 To build Filament's AAR simply open the Android Studio project in `android/filament-android`.
 The AAR is a universal AAR that contains all supported build targets: